fuomag9/uptime-kabomba/README-GO.md

-# Uptime Kuma (Go + Next.js Rewrite)
+# Uptime Kabomba - Technical Documentation

-A modern rewrite of Uptime Kuma using Go for the backend and Next.js for the frontend.
+A modern uptime monitoring solution built with Go for the backend and Next.js for the frontend.

 ## Architecture